fpereiro/proof/notes.md

 p124

 - PE: "Turing has now exhausted his supply of mnemonic function names, for he names the next one simply q, which unfortunately is the same letter he will shortly use to represent m-configurations in general. (...)
-I believe that Turing meant for thsi function to be named g rathern than g.
+I believe that Turing meant for this function to be named g rathern than g.
 Just as the f function finds the first (that is, leftmost) occurrence of a particular symbol, this function finds the last (rightmost) occurrence of a symbol (...)
 I'll refer to it as g."

 - PE: "The single-argument version of g moves to the right until it finds two blanks in a row.
 That is assumed to be the rightmost end of the tape.
 The two-argument version of g first uses the one-argument g and then moves left looking for the character α."